 Hundreds of maple trees burn bright with colour in September and October.
 Japanese maple groves can be found below Sorbus Hill, by the Azalea Steps, and in the Bowls.

 Not all autumn colour is broadleaved.
 Admire fiery larches in the upper arboretum and dawn redwood near the boathouse.

 Don't miss the berries for the trees - holly, rowan, spindle, Chinese dogwood and Harlequin beauty berry all put on brilliant displays in the autumnal period.

 Along with this seasonal extravaganza of leaves, nuts and fruits, autumn also brings with it a season of spectacular fungi.
 Often hidden amongst the trees, nestled into roots, or growing in nooks and crannies, there’s a whole world of mushroom oddities waiting to be discovered.
-Our Fungi forays on Sunday 16 Sep, Sunday 7th October Saturday 20 Oct are the perfect chance to head out into the Arboretum with an expert guide Sara Shepley, who will be on hand to help you identify the huge variety of different mushrooms which can be found onsite.
+Our Fungi Foray on Saturday 20 Oct is the perfect chance to head out into the Arboretum with an expert guide Sara Shepley, who will be on hand to help you identify the huge variety of different mushrooms which can be found onsite.
 See our What's On page for more details.